 How Do I Register for a MHFA Training?

 UChicago Student Wellness offers trainings for staff, faculty and students.
 If you would like to attend an upcoming session, please register below by selecting the appropriate link:

-Each staff/faculty training is scheduled from 8 a.m. until 5 p.m., and each student training is scheduled from 9 a.m. until 6 p.m. on Saturdays.
-Please keep in mind that you must attend the full eight hours of training in order to be certified.
+Each staff/faculty training is scheduled from 8 a.m. until 2 p.m., and each student training is scheduled from 9 a.m. until 3 p.m. on Saturdays.
+Please keep in mind that you must attend the full six hours of virtual, instructor led training plus complete a two hour self-paced online module in order to be certified.

 If you have any questions about this training, please contact Julie Edwards at 773.702.8247 or firstname.lastname@example.org.